edwardgunning/gganimate/README.md

 ## It's all for fun!

-This repository is where I have some fun with the `gganimate` package to produce GIFs for some topics in my research area -  functional data analysis (FDA).
-So far this includes:
+This repository is where I have some fun with the `gganimate` package to produce GIFs for some topics statistics.
+The idea is to use animations to describe statistical concepts that might not be intuitive through animation.

+A lot of these will be related to functional data analysis (FDA), but not limited to this area.
+So far I've produced:

 ### Fourier Basis